g4eml/RP2040_Synth/README.md

 Support for FSK CW Identification for beacon use.

 Supports Digi modes for Beacon Identification.
 JT4G is available on the ADF4351, Max2870 and LMX2595.
-Q65-30B is also available on the LMX2595.
+Q65 is also available on the LMX2595 and ADF5355.

 Note:- Whilst JT4G mode is available there may be some limitations.
 The ADF4351 and MAX2870 chips have a limited frequency resolution and may not be able to accurately set the required tone frequencies especially when an external multiplication chain is used.
 A warning message will be displayed if the tone spacing is more than 1% in error.